LukaGajic2/the-game/README.md

 ![Alt text](/assets/images/CSScheck.png "CSS check")

 + JSHint
-    - 18 warnings as result when testing in JSHint that warns about different versions of JS.
+    - 18 warnings as result when testing in JSHint that warns about possible different versions of JS used.

 ![Alt text](/assets/images/JSHintcheck.png "JSHint check")